 We can think about handheld umbrellas much like we thought about hats.

-One big difference between umbrellas and hats is that umbrellas tend to be made of thinner material, so more direct UV can get through.
+One big difference between umbrellas and hats is the thickness of the material.
+Umbrellas tend to be made of thinner material, so more direct UV can get through than with the average hat.

 Overall UV reduction in practice